 - Australian Airports Association - Airport Practice Note 10 – Considerations for Improving Disability Access at Airports

 - Physical Disability Australia Tasmanians with Disabilities Inc.

 - Citizen Advocacy Launceston Region Inc.

-Launceston Airport’s Disability Access Facilitation Plan seeks to be compliant with relevant Acts and Australian Standards including regulated requirements with; and by the following:
+Launceston Airport’s Access Facilitation Plan seeks to be compliant with relevant Acts and Australian Standards including regulated requirements with; and by the following:

 Civil Aviation Safety Authority (CASA) regulates the safety of the aviation industry in Australia.